-A lot of those benefits are linked… let’s break it down.
+A lot of those benefits have connections… let’s break it down.

 Does intermittent fasting work for weight loss?

-In my opinion, this is one of the biggest faults of many modern day IF methods.
+In my humble opinion, this is one of the biggest faults of many modern day IF methods.
 They fail to acknowledge that calorie reduction is not the main driver behind intermittent fasting results.
-This is addressed in detail in the LION Protocol (more details down the page).
+We explore this in details within the LION Protocol (more details down the page).

-The primary way intermittent fasting helps with weight loss is by lowering blood sugar levels (as there is no food to break) and therefore reduce the levels of Insulin in the body.
-This sets up a chain of reactions, most of which are good for you:
+Intermittent fasting helps with weight loss is by lowering blood sugar levels.
+Of course, as there is no food to break.
+This reduces the levels of Insulin in the body.
+Lower Insulin sets up a chain of reactions, most of which are good for you:

 - With prolonged reduction of Insulin, we can see inhibition of Alpha-2 Receptors on fat cells.
-These alpha-2 receptors act to block lipolysis (fat-breaking) and they are most abundant in the abdominal tissue and around the obliques (read: belly fat and love handles).
+These receptors block lipolysis (fat-breaking) and makes your life hard.
+They are most abundant in the abdominal tissue and around the obliques (li.e.
+Belly fat and Love handles).
 By inhibiting them, we can gain better access to a layer of fat which is otherwise stubborn.

-IF also helps us tremendously in triggering apoptosis (elimination of small fat cells so they don’t have the chance to regrow).
-This is of course very important for people who lose weight and find that it comes back as you may shrink the fat cells (and lose weight) but until you eliminate them, they can grow back with ease.
+IF also helps to trigger apoptosis (elimination of small fat cells so they don’t have the chance to regrow).
+This is of course very important for people who lose weight and find that it comes back.
+In reality, we shrink the fat cells (and lose weight) but until you force them to self-destruct, they can grow back.

-IF tremendously helps your cells become adapted to fat as a source of energy.
-Because no sugar is available, the mitochondria has to make changes over time to be able to utilize body fat (and as a result, ketones) as a source of energy.
+IF helps your cells become adapted to fat as a source of energy.
+Because no sugar is available, the mitochondria has to make changes over time.
+Adaptations to be able to use body fat (and as a result, ketones) as a source of energy.

-Lastly, marked improvements in blood circulation (especially to the abdominal tissue) and gut repair, means our entire metabolism (read: gut health) is in a good place.
-We can work better, absorb food better, increase our mood, our energy and improve our sleep as well as reduced systematic water retention and inflammation.
-All of which are also related to weight loss.
+There are also marked improvements in blood circulation (especially to the abdominal tissue).
+And more improvement in gut repair.
+This means our entire metabolism (read: gut health) is in a good place.
+We can work better, absorb food better, increase our mood, our energy and improve our sleep.
+This also means a reduction in systematic water retention and inflammation.
+Which are also related to weight loss.

 Can you build muscle while intermittent fasting?

-Building muscle while doing intermittent fasting is possible but not efficient because you will get less protein synthesis and less metabolic stimulus (via pump).
-You can however achieve peak strength gains and you will not likely lose any muscle during intermittent fasting.
+Building muscle while doing intermittent fasting is possible but not efficient.
+This is because you will get less of each.
+Less protein synthesis and less metabolic stimulus (via pump).
+But you can achieve amazing strength gains without losing any muscle during fasting.

 During a fast, your senses get sharpened and your adrenaline goes up.
-This is identical to an animal in nature, getting ready to hunt.
-That means your strength levels can peak and you can experience strength not usually available to you.
-This is why things like fat loss, mobility and strength training (esp… calisthenics) can go along way when fasted.
+This is identical to an animal in nature getting ready to hunt.
+That means your strength levels peak.
+You often experience strength that is otherwise out of reach.
+This is why things like fat loss, mobility and strength training can work well when fasted.

 At the same time, tasks that requires repetitive nature and loading will suffer.
 For example: muscle building efforts, are high reps and without glycogen, stamina suffers.

-Because your muscle glycogen levels are going to be lower, your wouldn’t be able to pull a lot of water into the muscles and won’t be able to get a good pump.
+Because your muscle glycogen levels are going to be lower, your wouldn’t be able to pull a lot of water into the muscles.
+That means you also won’t be able to get a good pump.
 A good pump is paramount to building muscle as it’s an internal signal from within the muscle cell to grow out.
-It also means you will have less “juice” and fatigue faster on high rep training, which is needed for bodybuilding.
+It also means you will have less “juice” and fatigue faster on high rep training like bodybuilding.

-Another concern is amino acids availability which is one of the primary stimulus for protein synthesis.
-During a fast, you won’t be able to eat protein / amino acids (if you do.. you’re losing the benefits of higher than usual peak strength), which means your blood won’t be saturated with amino acids.
-As amino acids are the building blocks of protein, you will need to have good levels of amino acids in your blood before, during and after training and it’s simply not possible while doing intermittent fasting as it would break the fast.
+Another concern is amino acids availability, a key stimulus for protein synthesis.
+During a fast, you won’t be able to eat protein / amino acids (if you do.. you’re losing the benefits of higher than usual peak strength).
+This means your blood won’t have good saturation of amino acids.
+Amino acids are the building blocks of protein, including muscle protein.
+You will need to have good levels of amino acids in your blood before, during and after training.
+This is not possible while doing intermittent fasting as it would break the fast.

-If your main focus in on muscle building, I suggest you skip intermittent fasting and stick to a few small meals a day, high in protein and carbs.
+If your main focus in muscle building, consider skipping intermittent fasting.
+Instead, stick to a few small meals a day, high in protein and carbs.
 Yes, this is not the optimal strategy for weight loss or longevity but it will help you build muscle mass.
 Then, every now and again, you can take a break from muscle building and resume intermittent fasting.
-That way you can enjoy some of its benefits without sacrificing your effort for little gains.
+That way you can enjoy some of the benefits without sacrificing your effort for little gains.

 How does intermittent fasting helps with longevity?